datarobot-forks/dynamo/components/metrics/README.md

 docker run --rm -d -p 9091:9091 --name pushgateway prom/pushgateway
 ```

-Start the metrics component in `--push` mode, specifying the host and port of your PushGateway:
+Start the deprecated `metrics` component in `--push` mode, specifying the host and port of your PushGateway:
 ```bash
 # Push metrics to a Prometheus PushGateway every --push-interval seconds
 metrics \